kimchitsigai/Articles-and-Tutorials/exim_send-only_mail_server.md

 * Set your droplet's hostname and Fully Qualified Domain Name (FQDN). *See* [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu.md);
 * Created the necessary DNS records. *See* [How to Set Up a Host Name with DigitalOcean](https://www.digitalocean.com/community/articles/how-to-set-up-a-host-name-with-digitalocean); and
-* Created an SPF record. *See* [How To use an SPF Record to Prevent Spoofing & Improve E-mail Reliability](https://www.digitalocean.com/community/articles/how-to-use-an-spf-record-to-prevent-spoofing-improve-e-mail-reliability).
+* Created an `SPF record`. *See* [How To use an SPF Record to Prevent Spoofing & Improve E-mail Reliability](https://www.digitalocean.com/community/articles/how-to-use-an-spf-record-to-prevent-spoofing-improve-e-mail-reliability).

 ## Update Current Software